 "If we look carefully into the myth we find ample evidence of the transition that took place during Egypt’s early history when magic (heka) evolved into the proto-science of alchemy."

 Here I take Osirus as the cosmic (macrocosm) counterpart to the microcosmic Heka.
+I think of Osiris as the ancient Egyptian concept similar to what the lingam implies to the Hindus.

 [more to follow]